codinglead/codinglead.github.io/_posts/2018-12-26-indenting-and-spacing-in-html.md

 ## Why Indenting and Spacing Matter

-Here is an example of some HTML with poor indentation and spacing:
+Here is an example of some HTML with inconsistent indentation and spacing:

 ```html
 <!DOCTYPE html>